Pilot-waves and copilot-particles: A nonstochastic approach to objective wavefunction collapse: Theory

 where the Hamiltonian has the usual form $H=-\frac{\hbar^{2}}{2}m^{-1} \nabla^{2}+V\left( x\right) $ for a given imposed potential $V\left( x\right) $ and a given diagonal matrix of masses $m$.
 The first term of the right-hand side on (\ref{eqmodse}) is standard while the remaining two implement the localization of the wavefunction towards the particle located at $r\left( t\right) $ (in $\mathbb{R}^{3N}$) at time $t$.
 The second term introduces a tendency for exponential decay of the magnitude of the wavefunction everywhere, without affecting its phase.
 The parameter $\kappa$ controls the rate of this process.\ In the last term, $\bar{\phi}_{r}\left( x\right) $ is smooth function that only takes on a large value near the position $r$ or the Bohmian particle: $\bar{\phi}_{r}\left( x\right) =\frac{1}{\#\Pi}\sum_{\pi\in\Pi}\sigma^{-3N}\phi\left( (x-\pi r)/\sigma \right) $, where $\phi\left( u\right) $ is a localized function normalized to integrate to $1$ (e.g. a standard Gaussian), $\sigma$ controls the spatial extent of the localization and $\Pi$ is the set of coordinate permutations among identical particles.
 This symmetrization device ensures that the localization effect does not destroy the symmetry or anti-symmetry of the wavefunction.
 Note that, since neither of the last two terms affect the phase of the wavefunction, both Fermions and Bosons can be handled in the same way: the sign alternation needed for Fermions is already embedded in the wavefunction and there is no need for sign alternation in the $\bar{\phi} _{r}\left( x\right) $ term.
-We also implement the localization through a smooth function $\phi\left( u\right) $ instead of a, say, a delta function, to avoid generating high-frequency noise in the wavefunction that, if present, would likely have been experimentally detected \cite{bassi:exptest}.
-The net effect of the last term is an increase in wavefunction magnitude near the particle.
+We also implement the localization through a smooth function $\phi\left( u\right) $ instead of a, say, a delta function, to avoid generating high-frequency noise in the wavefunction that, if present, would likely have been experimentally detected from their associated electromagnetic emissions \cite{bassi:exptest}.
+This consideration suggests that $\sigma$ should not be much smaller than typical orbital size, so $\sigma\gtrsim10^{-11} \operatorname{m} $.\ The net effect of the last term is an increase in wavefunction magnitude near the particle.
 The normalization by $\left\vert \psi\left( r,t\right) \right\vert ^{2}$ ensures that, on average, the last two terms cancel out, as we will demonstrate shortly.

 There remains to specify to equation of motion for $r$.
 We depart from the standard Bohm-de Broglie prescription and instead assume that the particle experiences a fictitious potential $-\tau\ln\left\vert \psi\left( r,t\right) \right\vert ^{2}$, where $\tau$ is a constant, and otherwise obeys a classical equation of motion: